-There were apparently no uranium urine results censored or reported as less than the detection level because the recorded data reflect continuous increments of 0.001 mg/L starting at 0.000 mg/L, and no less-than values have been observed in the files.
+MCW apparently did not report uranium urine results as censored or as less than the detection level because the recorded data reflect continuous increments of 0.001 mg/L starting at 0.000 mg/L, and no less-than values have been observed in the files.
 It is not known whether a blank was subtracted.
 If so, negative results were reported as 0.000 mg/L.

 Because a site-specific value of the minimum detectable amount (MDA) is not available for WSP, a value based on reported MDAs for photofluorimetric systems at other facilities in the 1960s was considered.
 A range of values of 0.001 to 0.014 mg/L has been cited for detection levels of unknown pedigree.
-An MDA value of 0.008 mg/L was determined from original urinalysis data logs at Rocky Flats (ORAUT 2007) and was based on modern MDA concepts (HPS 1996, pp. 44-49).
-The Rocky Flats MDA value included the contribution of a blank subtraction and was based on a 100 $\lambda$ (100 $\mu$ L) aliquot from a 24-hour urine sample.
-This MDA value has a known pedigree and is recommended as the MDA for WSP, although there may be some differences in methods (e.g., grab sample versus 24-hour sample, unknown blank subtraction versus blank subtraction, and unknown volume of the aliquot versus 100 $\lambda$ (100 $\mu$ L)).
+An MDA value of 0.008 mg/L was determined from original urinalysis data logs at Rocky Flats (ORAUT 2014b) and was based on modern MDA concepts (HPS 1996, pp. 44-49).
+The Rocky Flats MDA value included the contribution of a blank subtraction and was based on a 100- $\mu$ L ( $100\lambda$ ) aliquot from a 24-hour urine sample.
+This MDA value has a known pedigree and is recommended as the MDA for WSP, although there could have been some differences in methods (e.g., grab sample versus 24-hour sample, unknown blank subtraction versus blank subtraction, and unknown volume of the aliquot versus $100 \mu$ L).

 An estimate of the uranium MDA can be derived from Dupree (1979b, p.
-26), who cites an average value of $0.002 \pm 0.002$ mg/L for "people off the street."
+26), who cites an average value of 0.002 ±0.002 mg/L for "people off the street."
 Based on the consideration that the cited standard deviation represents the process standard deviation divided by the calibration factor, the estimated MDA is 3.3 times 0.002 mg/L, which is 0.007 mg/L. This value supports the use of 0.008 mg/L as a reasonable MDA for WSP uranium urine data.